2.2 Medical Registration

 Given the wide range of nationalities and cultures which will be represented within the graduate student body, Reuben College will ensure that social activities during induction are organised with sensitivity to diverse cultural backgrounds and encourage full participation by all students to facilitate social integration at the very earliest stage of their academic career.

 Students with a student visa need to collect their visa card (Biometric Residence Permit) as soon as they arrive in Oxford.
 The cards must be collected from the Post Office in St Aldate’s.
-You will not be able to enroll at Reuben until you have collected your card if you require a visa.
+You will not be able to enroll at Reuben until you have collected your card.

 Registration with Police